 When speaking about serverless printing, however, the process is quite different.

-Serverless printing involves a complete elimination of print servers altogether from the printing workflow.
+Serverless printing involves the complete elimination of print servers altogether from the printing workflow.

-In classical enterprise printing infrastructures, setups consisted of printers being connected to a print server either through network or direct connection.
+In classical enterprise printing infrastructures, setups consisted of printers being connected to a print server either through a network or a direct connection.